Skip to main content

 e-codices

 e-codices behaves well with explicit compound identifiers and direct record URLs.
-If you know the manuscript id, Scriptoria can usually normalize it cleanly.
+If you know the item id, Scriptoria can usually normalize it cleanly.

 Harvard